rakete/cute3d/README.md

 #Cute3D

-This is a framework for developing interactive realtime simulations in 3D, also known as videogames.
+This is a framework for developing interactive realtime simulations in 3D.
+It should be useful for game devolepment, but may be also have purpose in robotics and artificial intelligence research.

 It is a private project currently in development and useable, but very far away from being complete.
 My goal is to create a library of functionality that makes it easy to quickly prototype and implement interactive 3D applications.
 That means ultimately I want this framework to offer implementations touching various topics of game development, starting from simple rendering, ranging over acceleration structures, collision detection and occlusion culling, all the way to physics simulation, animation and procedural generation.

 <p align="center">
 <img src="screenshots/test-cute_2016-12-16.png" width="250"/> <img src="screenshots/test-shading_2016-12-16.png" width="250"/> <img src="screenshots/test-collisions_2016-12-16.png" width="250"/>